hamzabaccouri/ProductPricer-FineTuning-FrontierLLMs-QLoRA/README.md

 ## **Usage**

-### **1. Data Collection**
+### **1. Data Collection and Preprocessing**
-Run the `dataCollection.ipynb` notebook to collect and preprocess data for price prediction.
-The notebook will generate:
-- `train.pkl`: Preprocessed training dataset
-- `test.pkl`: Preprocessed testing dataset
+- Use the data provided in `train.pkl` and `test.pkl` to train and evaluate the models.

-### **2. Traditional Machine Learning Models**
+### **2. Training Traditional Machine Learning Models**
-Use the `ProductPricerBaseModel.ipynb` notebook to train and evaluate traditional machine learning models like:
+- Utilize the helpers in the `helpers` folder to train traditional machine learning models like:
   - Linear Regression
   - Random Forest Regressor
   - Gradient Boosting Regressor

 ### **3. Frontier LLM Predictions**
-Leverage `ProductPricerFrontierLLM.ipynb` to predict product prices using:
-- GPT (OpenAI)
-- Claude (Anthropic)
+- Use the Frontier LLMs (Claude and GPT) with data from `fine_tune_train.jsonl` and `fine_tune_validation.jsonl`.

 ### **4. Fine-Tuning GPT**
-Run `FineTuneOpenAIProductPricer.ipynb` to fine-tune GPT models for product price prediction using QLoRA.
-This step involves:
-- Preparing the data in `fine_tune_train.jsonl` and `fine_tune_validation.jsonl`.
-- Fine-tuning GPT-4O-mini with QLoRA to adapt it for the specific task.
+- Fine-tune GPT using the `fine_tune_train.jsonl` and `fine_tune_validation.jsonl` files with QLoRA to customize the model for product price prediction.

 ---

 ## **Features**

-- **Data Collection**: Gather and preprocess data for price prediction tasks.
+- **Data Preprocessing**: Clean and prepare data for price prediction tasks.
 - **Traditional ML Models**: Establish baseline models using classical machine learning techniques.
 - **Frontier LLMs**: Utilize state-of-the-art models (Claude and GPT) for price prediction.
 - **Fine-Tuning**: Customize GPT-4O-mini using QLoRA for improved task-specific performance.